 Do all boats have a keel?

 Most boats do, but not all boats, as flat-bottomed ones are the exception.
 The keel boat Lewis and Clark Expedition used in 1803 is a well-known example.
-This was a barge, a type of flat-bottom vessel that is a boat without a keel.
+This was a barge, a type of flat-bottom vessel that was a boat without a keel.

 How is the keel of the boat different from the keel at the bottom of a ship?